Skip to main content

 Alaska HB 251

-Would allow producers to sell many types of perishable foods as well as all non-perishable foods.
-Would allow indirect sales of non-perishable foods in stores.
-Would amend the labeling requirements.
+Allows producers to sell many types of perishable foods (including some with meat), as well as all non-perishable foods.
+Removes the sales limit (previously $25,000).
+Allows indirect sales in retail locations.
+Allows online sales and shipping within the state.
+Changes the labeling requirements.

 Oklahoma HB 2975